Ratan-Priyanshu/FeedNet/README.md

-# Foeednet- Leftover Food Management and Prevention
+# Feednet- Leftover Food Management and Prevention

 **By**: Ratan Priyanshu